Bianca-Slavov/recipe-website/README.md

 # Let's get cooking!

-Single page recipe webiste where you can find lot's of delicious recipes including the ingredients & preparations of every meal 🥕🥑🍅🌮🍝
+Single page recipe website where you can find lot's of delicious recipes including the ingredients & preparations of every meal 🥕🥑🍅🌮🍝

 ## Built with